 Day 2 – Charlottetown’s Arts & Culture

-On your second day in Charlottetown, I recommend taking a day trip before capping off the day with a show.
+On your second day in Charlottetown, I recommend taking a day trip before capping it off with a show.

 After breakfast, hop in your rental car – search Discover Cars if you still need wheels, by the way – and head about an hour northwest to Anne of Green Gables Heritage Place.